leonfunnell/Zettle_balance_updater/README.md

 Notes
 -----

-*   Ensure that the `S3_BUCKET` environment variable is set to the name of your S3 bucket.
 *   The Lambda function requires the appropriate binaries and libraries to run `chromedriver` and `selenium`.
 These dependencies are included in the Docker image used to build the deployment package.
 *   Logging is enabled by default, but logs and screenshots are only sent to S3 if an error occurs.